-Actress Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher
+Debbie Reynolds, star of ‘Singin’ in the Rain,’ dies a day after daughter Carrie Fisher’s death

 During this period, Reynolds had a No. 1 hit on the pop charts in 1957 with “Tammy,” the Oscar-nominated song from her film “Tammy and the Bachelor.”
 But the Cinderella story ended after Mike Todd died in a 1958 airplane crash.
 Fisher consoled the widow and soon announced he was leaving his wife and two children to marry Taylor.

 The celebrity world seemed to lose its mind.
-Taylor was assailed as a husband stealer, Fisher as a deserter of his family.
+Taylor was assailed as a husband stealer, Fisher as a deserter.
 Reynolds won sympathy as the innocent victim, a role emphasized when she appeared before news cameras with diaper pins on her blouse.
 A cover headline in Photoplay magazine in late 1958 blared: “Smiling through her tears, Debbie says: I’m still very much in love with Eddie.”

-Fisher’s singing career never recovered, but Taylor, who left him for Richard Burton in 1962, remained a top star.
-And Reynolds’ film career flourished.
+Fisher’s singing career never recovered, but Reynolds’ film career flourished.
 She starred with Glenn Ford in “The Gazebo,” Tony Curtis in “The Rat Race,” Fred Astaire in “The Pleasure of His Company,” Andy Griffith in “The Second Time Around,” with the all-star cast in “How the West Was Won” and Ricardo Montalban in “The Singing Nun.”

-She also provided the voice of Charlotte the spider in the 1973 animated “Charlotte’s Web.”
+She also provided the voice of Charlotte in the 1973 animated “Charlotte’s Web.”

 But over the years, her marital woes continued.

 In 1960 Reynolds married shoe magnate Harry Karl.
-The marriage ended in disaster when she discovered that Karl, a compulsive gambler, had devastated her assets and left her deeply in debt.
-She divorced him in 1973 and toured tirelessly with her song and dance show to pay off creditors.
+The marriage ended in 1973 when she discovered that Karl, a compulsive gambler, had devastated her assets.

 Reynolds’ third marriage, to Virginia businessman Richard Hamlett in 1984, proved equally disastrous.
-In 1992, against friends’ advice, she paid $10 million to buy and convert the faded Paddlewheel Hotel in Las Vegas into the Debbie Reynolds Hotel and Casino.
-She performed nightly and conducted tours of her movie memorabilia, which she had collected since MGM auctioned its artifacts in 1970.
+In 1992, against friends’ advice, she paid $10 million to buy and convert a faded Las Vegas hotel into the Debbie Reynolds Hotel and Casino.
+She performed nightly and conducted tours of her movie memorabilia.

 Reynolds, who ended up filing for bankruptcy in 1997 and selling the property at auction the next year, accused Hamlett of making off with her money.
-She once again went on the road.

 “All of my husbands have robbed me blind,” she asserted in 1999.
 “The only one who didn’t take money was Eddie Fisher.
 He just didn’t pay for the children.”